yasir2000/openwrt-oldwiki-md/ClientModeHowto.rst

 nvram commit
 }}}

-'''NOTE:''' After lots of tests with nbd's latest pre-rc4 image (from 18-Nov-2005) it seems that WPA2 (tkip) in client mode is still broken.
-Normal WPA (tkip) and WEP encryption works fine.
+'''NOTE:''' WPA2 in client mode is broken in RC4 and RC5.
+On the Wireless Configuration page of the web interface, disable the WPA2 checkbox.
+WPA1 and WEP still work properly in RC4 and RC5.

 == Some more configuration ==
 When you set an interface to DHCP, !OpenWrt runs the DHCP client on that interface automatically at boot time.
 If you want to re-run the dhcp client, for example because you joined another network, you can either reboot, or you can run the {{{ifup}}} command: